igrigorov/spring-react-i18n-admin/README.md

 To add a new locale, e.g. `lo`:

-*
-    - add its SVG icon (`lo.svg`) to static/flags
+* add its SVG icon (`lo.svg`) to static/flags
-*
-    - add its code (`lo`) to locales in i18n.js
+* add its code (`lo`) to locales in i18n.js
-*
-    - add translations with `locale=lo` in DB
+* add translations with `locale=lo` in DB

 ## New domain

 To add or edit an existing domain properties you have to configure .env file.
+This file can be located externally on the actual environment.
+See https://github.com/motdotla/dotenv#readme for more information.

-Add another domain variable as well as a boolean that points in which domain you build for.
+If you need more than the already configured environments, add another domain variable as well as a boolean that points in which domain you build for.

 # Reference Documentation